Byzantine Generals in the Permissionless Setting: Introduction

 \section{Introduction}

 The Byzantine Generals Problem \cite{pease1980reaching,lamport1982byzantine} was introduced by Lamport, Shostak and Pease to formalise the problem of reaching consensus in a context where faulty processors may display arbitrary behaviour.
-Famously, they were able to show that there are deterministic protocols for the broadcast variant of the problem that can tolerate any number of faulty processors if message delivery is reliable and if messages can be authenticated, i.e.\ if a signature scheme is available.
-If messages cannot be authenticated, then protocols exist to solve the problem for a set of $n$ processors iff $n>3f$, where $f$ is the number of processors that are faulty.
 The problem has subsequently become a central topic in distributed computing.
-Of particular relevance to us here are the seminal works of Dwork, Lynch and Stockmeyer \cite{DLS88}, who considered the problem in a range of synchronicity settings, and the result of Dolev and Strong \cite{dolev1983authenticated} showing that, even in the strongly synchronous setting of reliable next-round message delivery with authentication, $f+1$ rounds of interaction are necessary to solve the problem.
+Of particular relevance to us here are the seminal works of Dwork, Lynch and Stockmeyer \cite{DLS88}, who considered the problem in a range of synchronicity settings, and the result of Dolev and Strong \cite{dolev1983authenticated} showing that, even in the strongly synchronous setting of reliable next-round message delivery with PKI, $f+1$ rounds of interaction are necessary to solve the problem if up to $f$ parties are faulty.